manorrock/assistant/ROADMAP.md

 - [ ] Add repository field to package.json in VSCode extension
 - [ ] Bundle VSCode extension for better performance
 - [ ] Add a CLI wrapper script (and shell completions) for commong coding prompts
-- [ ] Refactor IntelliJ plugin to use the CoreAssistant directly
 - [ ] Add VSCode CLI to `vscode/cli` directory
 - [ ] Refactor Eclipse plugin to use the CoreAssistant directly
 - [ ] Add VSCodeTool